-**We are now accepting applications for the 2014 Lee Kong Chian NUS-Stanford Distinguished Fellowship on Contemporary Southeast Asia
+**Applications for the 2014 Lee Kong Chian NUS-Stanford Distinguished Fellowship have been closed.

 Welcome to the Lee Kong Chian NUS-Stanford Initiative on Southeast Asia